integritysoft/integrity-website/public/downloads/IMPORTANT_README.txt

    - Double-click "run_integrity.bat"
    - That's it!
 Everything else happens automatically

-The first time you run the application, it will:
-- Check if Python is installed (and help you install it if needed)
+The installation process:
+- Detects your Python version and adapts package installations accordingly
+- Creates a dedicated installation directory in your user folder
-- Set up a clean environment
+- Sets up a clean virtual environment to avoid conflicts
-- Install all necessary components
+- Installs compatible versions of all dependencies
-- Launch Integrity Assistant
+- Creates a desktop shortcut for easy access
+- Launches the application when done

-Future launches will be much faster!
+Future launches will be much faster using the desktop shortcut!

+==== COMPATIBLE PYTHON VERSIONS ====

+Integrity Assistant works with Python 3.8 and higher, with these notes:
+• Python 3.8-3.10: Best compatibility with all dependencies
+• Python 3.11-3.12: Good compatibility, some adapters used
+• Python 3.13+: Newest version with experimental support

+If you encounter issues with Python 3.13+, we recommend installing Python 3.10 which has the best compatibility with all required packages.

 ==== TROUBLESHOOTING ====